awsdocs/aws-elemental-mediapackage-user-guide/doc_source/iam-policy-examples-asm-secrets.md

             }
 ```

-## Allow Read Access to All Secrets Created in a Specific Region in AWS Secrets Manager<a name="iam-policy-examples-asm-secrets-in-a-region"></a>
+## Allow read access to all secrets created in a specific Region in AWS Secrets Manager<a name="iam-policy-examples-asm-secrets-in-a-region"></a>

 The following IAM policy allows read access to all secrets that you create in a specific AWS Region in AWS Secrets Manager\.
 This policy applies to resources that you have created already and all resources that you create in the future in the specified Region\.